helshabini/fsbroker/README.md

 ```
 Event received from fsnotify
 │
+├── Windows
+│   │
-├── Is it a CREATE event?
+│   ├── Is it a CREATE event?
-│   ├── Yes
-│   │   ├── Is there a RENAME event for a the same Id?
+│   │   ├── Is there a RENAME event for the same Id?
 │   │   │   ├── Yes → RENAME event (internal rename/move)
 │   │   │   └── No → CREATE event
 │   │   │
 │   │   └── For a file: Is it followed by WRITE event(s)?
 │   │       └── Yes → Still CREATE event (non-empty file creation)
-│
+│   │
-├── Is it a WRITE event?
+│   ├── Is it a WRITE event?
-│   ├── Yes
-│   │   ├── Is it on Windows AND for a directory?
+│   │   ├── Is it for a directory?
-│   │   │   └── Yes → Ignore event
+│   │   │   └── Yes → Ignore event (Windows directory write noise)
 │   │   │
 │   │   ├── Was there a CREATE event for this path just before?
 │   │   │   └── Yes → Part of CREATE event (non-empty file)